 Ensure that your hammock is hanging at the perfect angle, or else you could be facing all sorts of problems.
 Thankfully, there have been a whole lot of hammock campers before you.
-Derek Hansen has an innovative idea for perfect hammock hang.
+Derek Hansen (credit for the images) has an innovative idea for perfect hammock hang.
 Hammock Calculator

 You can also get the Hammock Hang Calculator App by Dan Wilson on your iphone or ipad for easy quick measurement calculations.